uwacyber/cits2006/cits2006-labs/lab-6-security-modelling-and-analysis.md

-# Lab 6: Risk Analysis
+# Lab 6: Security Modelling and Analysis
-Risk Analysis is a critical component of cybersecurity, enabling organizations to identify, assess, and prioritise risks to their information systems.
+Security Modelling and Analysis is a critical component of cybersecurity, enabling organizations to identify, assess, and prioritise risks to their information systems.
 This lab will cover attack trees to better understand security modelling and analysis approaches.

 ## 5.1.
 Attack Trees
 Attack Trees are a graphical representation of potential attacks on a system.
 They help in understanding the various ways an attacker can compromise a system and the steps involved in each attack.